wonseok-han/my-react-settings/README.md

 ---

 # P.S
-Shutdown your [`ESLint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) of vscode extension.
+Turn off your [`ESLint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) of VSCode extension.

-If you don't turn off the ESLint extension you will have `performance issues` with your `eslint-prettier` in vscode `format on save` function.
+If you don't turn off the ESLint extension you will have `performance issues` with your `eslint-prettier` in VSCode `format on save` function.

 ---